wnorcbrown/serde-numpy/README.md

 # serde-numpy

-serde-numpy is a library for deserializing various formats directly into numpy arrays
+serde-numpy is a library for deserializing various file formats directly into numpy arrays

 ## Motivation
 If you've ever done something like this in your code: